A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Queen and Its Less Hardy Sisters

 \subsection{The semiqueen}

 \

-The \emph{semiqueen} $\pQ^{21}$ is the queen without one of its diagonal moves (think of it as having lost the left (or right) arm in battle).
+The \emph{semiqueen} $\pQ^{21}$ is the queen without one of its diagonal moves (think of it as having lost the left or right arm in battle).
+We gave formulas for $q=2$ and $3$ in Tables III.4.1 and III.4.2.
+We also gave formulas for the initial coefficients $\gamma_2$ and $\gamma_3$ in Tables III.3.1 and III.3.2.
+For higher values of $q$ we refer to \Kot's heuristic counting formulas for $q\leq 6$ in \cite[6th ed., pp.\ 732--733]{ChMath}.

-Conjecture~\ref{conj:semiqueen} gives a conjectural upper bound for the quasipolynomial period of $\lcm[F_{q/2}]$ when $q$ is even and $\lcm[F_{(q+1)/2}-1]$ when $q$ is odd.
-Since we do not expect all denominators in $[F_{q/2}]$ or $[F_{(q+1)/2}-1]$ to appear, we do not expect this bound to be tight for large $q$, although it agrees with \Kot's formulas for $q\leq 6$ in \cite[6th ed., pp.\ 732--733]{ChMath}.
+Conjecture~\semiqueen\ states a conjectural upper bound for the quasipolynomial period of $\lcm[F_{q/2}]$ when $q$ is even and $\lcm[F_{(q+1)/2}-1]$ when $q$ is odd.
+Since we do not expect all denominators in $[F_{q/2}]$ or $[F_{(q+1)/2}-1]$ to appear, we do not expect this bound to be tight for large $q$, although it agrees with \Kot's formulas for $q\leq 6$.